 Zagreb is an active and vibrant city — a hub of government and politics mixed with high fashion, art and shopping.
 It’s a must-visit on any trip to Croatia, even if you don’t usually visit big cities.
-It will give you a much more well-rounded view of Croatia than just visiting the beaches.
+It will give you a much more well-rounded view of Croatia than just visiting the coastal areas.

 Zagreb also has a very distinct cafe culture, and you’ll find dozens of cafes along the pedestrian walking streets at which locals and visitors sit for hours sipping on coffee and talking with friends.
 Be prepared to blend in!